JGILINGER7/heart_disease_risk/README.md

 ### SQL & TABLEAU (Sarita)

-    On the TABLEAU to demostrate our visualization we will be using the heart_cleaner.csv. while using this file we  have created a Gender Breakdown.
+ On the TABLEAU to demonstrate our visualization we will be using the heart_cleaner.csv. while using this file we have created a Gender Breakdown the following numbers demonstrate women or men

-1 =
+1= women
+2= men

+	On our first sheet (BMI_cardio) we are counting the BMI.
+On our sheet the bubbles break it down by BMI(bin) function.
+It also gives us the BMI count as well as the cardio count.

+	On Sheet 3(ap_charts) it two bar charts broken down in men and women.
+In these bar chart we are showing the ap_hi and the ap_lo of men vs women.
+In these bar chart it shows that women tend to have higher AP levels than men, even their ap_lo is higher on women.
+I believe because we have more data on women than men.

 ### HTML and Java (Sylvia)
 Currently working on the back-end web development.
 Will be incorporating Tableau visualizations.
 An initial skeleton HTML code was uploaded.